openalea/openalea/vplab/doc/user/index.rst

 :Date: |today|

-This manual details functions, modules, and objects included in OpenAlea.OALab, describing what they are and what they do.
-For a complete reference guide, see :ref:`oalab_reference`.
+This manual details functions, modules, and objects included in OpenAlea.VPLab, describing what they are and what they do.
+For a complete reference guide, see :ref:`vplab_reference`.

 .. warning::

    This "User Guide" is still very much in progress.
-   Many aspects of OpenAlea.OALab are not covered.
+   Many aspects of OpenAlea.VPLab are not covered.

    More documentation can be found on the
    `openalea <http://openalea.gforge.inria.fr>`__ wiki.